-remote-id - Remote Engine ID for remote clients.
-The Engine ID is a unique alphanumeric string used to identify the SNMP engine on the switch.
-Its length ranges from 10 to 64 hexadecimal characters, which must be even number meanwhile.
+remote-id - Remote Engine ID for switch.
+The Engine ID is a unique alphanumeric string used to identify the SNMP engine on the remote device which receives traps and informs from switch.
+Its length ranges from 10 to 64 hexadecimal characters which must be even number meanwhile.